 Four Lights

 By Wayne Mckellips.
-Copyright 1998.
-Copy and use as desired but do
+Copyright 1998 & 2012.
+Updated 8/22/2012.
+Copy and use

-permission to mirror this article or site on the Internet.
+article or site on the Internet.

 I need three teenage volunteers.
 Thanks for volunteering guys.
 Line up here, facing the crowd.
 Hold these candles.
 Now, let me light them.
 These three flickering lights stand for the life's led by three fictious individuals I'll call Reggie, Nick, and Sandra.
 The fourth light stands for your life.